Thieves & Kings

 Generally, prices for food and lodging in the city are modest, high for most raw materials, and low for most crafted goods.
 Shops are open from a little before dawn to just before dusk.
 Market days are on the days of a full moon, and are characterized by an influx of rural folk bringing cheap goods for sale or trade.
 Markets are also accompanied by entertainment; musicians, bards, jugglers and actors hold court throughout the markets, though the “Common Market” is the center of this trade, and a virtual circus during market days.

-It’s Countryside : Within bow-shot of the city are two communities; the Village of Briar’s Wood, and the Village of Shadows.
+It’s Countryside : Within bow-shot of the city are three communities; the village of Briar’s Wood, the village of Fishtown, and the village of Shadows.
 Both provide services for visitors, and host housing and specialized services, making each valuable to different sectors of the local citizenry.
 Briar’s Wood serves merchants and travelers from along the Forest Walk, and Shadows serves the city’s mercenaries and soldiers.
 Both have numerous small farms and are considered a direct part of the city, paying their taxes to its coffers.

 The remaining countryside surrounding the city is generally a placid place.
 Local agriculture is concentrated along the eastern shore of the Ambarin River, primarily in the area known as “The Gardens”.
-Several small thorps lie around the mill village of Hexwater, to the north along the trade road, and another to the west near the village of Capstone, another mill community.
-West of the city lie the Siltlaw Hills, a realm of hunters, herders and farmers, who have settled a region known as “The Vineyards”, a fertile valley about a day’s ride away, around the Lordship of Berryshore, an important fishing village.
-Areas further west, are the realm of the “Thane of the Westlaws”, a powerful former adventurer, who controls silver, iron and gem mines, extensive wool and timber resources, and a trade connection to the upper levels of the Underdark.
+Several small thorps lie around the mill village of Hexwater to the north along the trade road, and another to the west near the village of Capstone, another mill community.
+West of the city lie the Siltlaw Hills, a realm of hunters, herders and farmers, who have settled a region known as “The Vineyards”, a fertile valley about a day’s ride away, around Berryshore, an important fishing village.
+Areas further west, are Westlaws March, controlled by a powerful former adventurer, who controls silver, iron and gem mines, extensive wool and timber resources, and a trade connection to the upper levels of the Deep Way.